qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

-Python plugins can also run on |qg| Server (see: :ref:`label_qgisserver`): by using the *server interface* (:class:`QgsServerInterface`) a Python plugin running on the server can alter the behavior of existing core services (**WMS**, **WFS** etc.) by changing the input parameters, changing the generated output or even by providing new services.
+Python plugins can also run on |qg| Server (see: :ref:`label_qgisserver`): by using the *server interface* (:class:`QgsServerInterface`) a Python plugin running on the server can alter the behavior of existing core services (**WMS**, **WFS** etc.).

+With the *server filter interface* (:class:`QgsServerFilter`) we can change the input parameters, change the generated output or even by providing new services.

+With the *access control interface* (:class:`QgsAccessControlFilter`) we can apply some access restriction per requests.

-Server Plugins architecture
+Server Filter Plugins architecture
 ===========================================

 Server python plugins are loaded once when the FCGI application starts.
 They